 Deslandes has written articles and reviews for many journals and is the author of Oxbridge Men: British Masculinity and the Undergraduate Experience, 1850-1920 (Bloomington: Indiana University Press, 2005/Paperback Version 2015).
 Most recently, he has published an article on the history of the safety razor in Britain in the Journal of British Studies and a book chapter titled “Hair, Health and Hygiene: Meanings, Images, and Politics,” in The Cultural History of Hair in the Modern Age (edited by Geraldine Biddle-Perry).
 His most recent book, titled The Culture of Male Beauty in Britain: From the First Photographs to David Beckham, will be released by the University of Chicago Press in 2021.
 From 2013-2018, Deslandes served as Chief Reader for the College Board’s AP European History program.

-In addition to regular travel for research and pleasure, Deslandes enjoys outdoor life in Vermont and the Adirondacks and tries to stay in shape by running, skiing, and hiking and by trying to keep up with his two labradoodles, Tate and Bertie.
+In addition to regular travel for research and pleasure, Deslandes enjoys outdoor life in Vermont and the Adirondacks and tries to stay in shape by running, skiing, and hiking and by keeping up with his two Australian Cobberdogs, Tate and Bertie.